RT-8/AutoAlias/autoalias/README.md

   ...
 };
 ```
-Make sure you have baseUrl defined inside your chosen tsconfig.json.
+Make sure you have a baseUrl defined inside your chosen tsconfig.json.
 You may find more information about baseURL [here]("https://www.typescriptlang.org/tsconfig#baseUrl").

 ```json
 {